Energinet-DataHub/greenforce-frontend/README.md

 |  └── ett                  # Energy Track and Trace (product)
 |  |  ├── app-ett           # - Frontend for Energy Track and Trace
 |  |  └── e2e-ett           # - E2E tests for Energy Track and Trace
-├── build                   # Contains infrastructure of Data hub and the design system ├── dist                    # Contains output files when building artifacts (for distribution) ├── docs                    # Contains general documentation ├── dist                    # Contains output files when building artifacts (for distribution)
+├── build                   # Contains infrastructure for Data hub and the design system ├── dist                    # Contains output files when building artifacts (for distribution) ├── docs                    # Contains general documentation ├── dist                    # Contains output files when building artifacts (for distribution)
 |  ├── apps                 #
 |  └── libs                 #
-├── infrastructure          # Contains infrastructure of Energy Track and Trace ├── libs                    # Contains source code for libraries.
+├── infrastructure          # Contains infrastructure for Energy Track and Trace ├── libs                    # Contains source code for libraries.
 See "folder structure - library" for more information └── tools                   # Contains various tools ├── executors            # - Executors perform actions on your code.
 This can include building, linting, testing, serving.